 The Company conducts mining, development and exploration activities in various regions of the world, including North and South America and West Africa, and such operations are exposed to various levels of global and country-specific political, legal, economic, and other risks and uncertainties.
 These risks and uncertainties vary from country to country and include, but are not limited to, expropriation and nationalization; renegotiation or nullification of existing concessions, conventions, licenses, permits and contracts; changes to the local mining regime and/or other regulations impacting the mining sector; high rates of inflation; restrictions on foreign exchange and repatriation; extreme fluctuations in currency exchange rates; access to debt; requirements for employment of local staff or contractors; contributions to infrastructure and social support systems.
+In addition, as a result of the COVID-19 pandemic, the Company's operations, projects and exploration activities have been and may become subject to government-mandated restrictions.
+Strict travel restrictions implemented by governments, as well as quarantine, isolation and physical distancing requirements, may have a negative impact on workforce mobility and, in some cases, on productivity.

-Operations in Burkina Faso, Mali and Suriname are governed by mineral agreements with local governments that establish the terms and conditions under which the Company's affairs are conducted.
-These agreements are subject to international arbitration and cover a number of items, including the duration and renewal terms of exploration permits and mining licenses/operating permits; supply and repayment of funds for capital investments; the right to export production; distribution of dividends; shareholder rights and obligations for the Company, joint venture partners, and the government in respect of their ownership; labour matters; the right to hold funds in foreign bank accounts and in foreign currencies; taxation rates; and the right to repatriate capital and profits.
+Although the operations in Burkina Faso, Mali and Suriname are governed by mineral agreements with local governments that establish the terms and conditions under which the Company's affairs are conducted, the COVID-19 pandemic may lead to increased political and regulatory uncertainty in these countries, considering that the gold sector is a significant economic driver for their economies.
+These mineral agreements are subject to international arbitration and cover a number of items, including the duration and renewal terms of exploration permits and mining licenses/operating permits; supply and repayment of funds for capital investments; the right to export production; distribution of dividends; shareholder rights and obligations for the Company, joint venture partners, and the government in respect of their ownership; labour matters; the right to hold funds in foreign bank accounts and in foreign currencies; taxation rates; and the right to repatriate capital and profits.